-Sam is deeply engaged with the Fellowship of Reconciliation at local and national levels.
-He chairs FOR’s Chicago chapter and is also a member of the Historic Peace Churches/Fellowship of Reconciliation Consultative Committee.
-Sam has been a primary promoter of the I Will Not Kill campaign and currently directs students at DePaul University as service learners regarding this FOR-led national counter-recruitment campaign.
+Based in Chicago's western suburbs, Sam chaired FOR’s Chicago chapter and was a member of the Historic Peace Churches/ Fellowship of Reconciliation Consultative Committee.
+He was a champion of the I Will Not Kill campaign and worked with DePaul University student service learners on this FOR-led national counter-recruitment campaign.

 Ariel Vegosen is a professional dialogue facilitator, youth educator, interfaith community organizer, public relations expert, writer, performer, activist, and world traveler.
 Ariel is proud to serve on FOR’s National Council and has traveled to Iran, Israel, and Palestine as part of FOR peace-building delegations.
 Some of Ariel’s most inspirational work includes the Community of Living Traditions, the Shomer Shalom Network for Jewish Nonviolence, Jewish Voice for Peace, the Teva Learning Center, Jewish Funds for Justice, public relations for Dr. Bronners Magic Soaps, and working to get GMO food banned.

 Ariel is committed to nonviolence, liberation, growing organic vegetables, and creating safe spaces where people can share their stories.
 Ariel is the founder of the Gender Blender Collective – a group designed to address how gender impacts and affects our lives.
 Ariel is available for speaking tours and facilitating workshops and can be reached by email here.
 [Photo: (c) Daniella A. Rascón]